 \subsection{Ablation Study}

 We carried out ablation study of our model on the three datasets.
 Table~\ref{table3} shows the results on correction level.
-For SIGHAN 2015, We can see that finetuning ELECTRA can produce great improvement of 27.5\% on $F_1$ score, while finetuning BERT generates a relatively small improvement of 2\% on $F_1$ score and pretraining BERT leads to a negative effect of -24.2\% on $F_1$ score.
-Possible reason is that finetuning can help BERT learn the knowledge about confusion set of characters that prone to be mistaken, while pretraining is unsupervised and may destroy the original learned words distribution when training data is quite different from the original training data.
-Besides, our model can get 38.7\% on $F_1$ score without any training data, which means it can work as a strong baseline in cold start conditions.
-For CGED 2020 and SIGHAN-synthesized datasets, two ways of retraining BERT didn’t improve much.
-Compared with the results of other SOTA models, the transformation of ELECTRA is the most effective part.
+For SIGHAN 2015, finetuning ELECTRA can bing in a great improvement of 27.5\% on $F_1$ score, while finetuning BERT only generates a relatively small rise of 2\% on $F_1$ score and continue pretraining BERT leads to a decrease of 24.2\% on $F_1$ score.
+A possible reason is that finetuning can incorporate confusion sets knowledge about similar characters easy to be mistaken, while unsupervised pretraining may destroy the original learned words distribution when training data largely differs from the original ones.
+Besides, our model achieves 38.7\% on $F_1$ score with no training data and thus can work as a good baseline in cold start conditions.
+For CGED 2020 and SIGHAN-synthesized datasets, the two ways of retraining BERT didn't improve much.
+Compared with the results of other SOTA models, the modification and finetuning of ELECTRA is the most effective part.